 GECO2 has received a great deal of appreciation and interest.
-FAO, the DG Climate and DG Agriculture of European Union, the Italian Ministry of Agriculture and the Croatian Ministry of Agriculture have expressed their attention all along the lifespan of GECO2 for the activities and operational tools developed by the project.
+Croatian Ministry of Agriculture have expressed their attention all along the lifespan of GECO2 for the activities and operational tools developed by the project.
+Project management closely cooperates with the Ministry of Agriculture and the Ministry of Economy in the procedure to amend the law that would regulate the market of CO2 credits and the agricultural sector.

-The positive impact had with all the actors has eased the participation of farmers and buyers to the project increasing public awareness concerning GECO2 environmental themes.
+The positive impact with all the actors has eased the participation of farmers and buyers to the project increasing public awareness concerning GECO2 environmental themes.